rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-gcp.md

 ### Deployment of an NIDS appliance infrastructure

-To enable visibility of your GCP network we deploy NIDS to a special PDR project that has
+To enable visibility of your GCP network we deploy and maintain NIDS infrastructure in to a Rackspace PDR "project" that is peered to your other projects.

 #### NIDS appliance platform requirements
 The Rackspace PDR and Rackspace GCP teams deploy and manage your GCP NIDS appliance infrastructure.